 Better results can be obtained by shooting in RAW.
 However, converting the files is time-consuming and tedious.
 The camera does a pretty good job at rendering JPEG files on its own, but it does sometimes get it wrong and it is easier and better to correct a RAW file than a JPEG in the post-processing stage.
 If you have a decent size memory card, I would recommended using the JPEG + RAW option.
 When this option is set, the camera saves both a JPEG file and a RAW file to the memory card.
 This then allows you to quickly look through the JPEG files later and decide which ones need some post-processing work, saving you a lot of time converting files.
 Of course this does use significantly more space on your memory card.
 I have an 8GB card, which I find to be enough for a days shooting with a 10.1 Megapixel camera using JPEG + RAW (my card currently has 485 RAWs and 672 JPEGs with 50MB to spare).

 Alexander Sommerville writes for Use my Canon (www.usemycanon.com).
-The aim of this website is to introduce beginners to the Canon EOS digital camera, moving them away from the ‘Basic Zone’ and into the ‘Creative Zone’.
+The aim of this website is to introduce beginners to the Canon EOS digital camera, moving new photographers away from the ‘Basic Zone’ and into the ‘Creative Zone’.

 Like This Article?

 Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: